-There are few more memorable characters than Bruna Husky, protagonist of Tears in Rain.
+There are few more memorable characters than Bruna Husky, the protagonist of Tears in Rain.

 While the narrative of this book is first rate, Ms. Montero’s true genius is in the characters and relationships which make her excellent world creation and clever plot take on that extra dimension to become a truly superb novel.
 The writing itself is hard to judge since this is a translation by Lilith Zekulin Thwaites.
 While I can’t compare the original, what I read was quite good.
 (On that note, kudos to the Amazon Crossing program for bringing foreign novels to our English reading eyes and English novels into other languages.)